 Where do my students go to use Game Maker?

-When students log into their profiles, the Game Maker is available in the 'Create' section of their spaceship.
+When students log into their profiles, the Game Maker is located near the bottom left corner of Fuzztopia.

 Why don't my students have access to the Game Maker or many properties to use for their games?